rehierl/abstract-properties/03-relations/0-0-relations.md

 * `chi(×Di), R(×Di) := (×Di) -> boolean`
 * where `×Di` is meant to represent `D1,..,DN`

 A relation can be described as **finitary**, if it contains a finite amount of domains.
 In addition to that, a relation is said to be **binary**, if the relation has exactly two domains.

+A relation can be described as **finite**, if the sum of all cardinalities over all of its sets is finite.
+That is, the total number of elements within its domaints and the number of edges in its graph is finite.
+A relation can be described as **infinite**, if either the number of elements in its domains, or the number of edges in its graph is infinite.

+Note that the focus of this discussion is in general on sets of elements each of which has a limited amount of elements.
+Because of that, infinite relations are non-relevant to this discussion.

 <!-- ======================================================================= -->
 ## endo-relations